 bony crest, the approximation of where the implant screw access will be

 relative to the proposed restoration, and finally, the density of the bone.

-second reason that I do the majority of my implants via guided surgery is predictability.
+second reason that we do the majority of my implants via guided surgery is predictability.

-Without adequately assessing how much tooth, gingiva, and bone has been lost,
+Without adequately assessing how much supporting bone and soft tissue have been lost,

 it's anyone's guess as to where to place the implant.
 The CBCT scans give me